Patients with Low Incomes and Their Providers Agree: Continue Telehealth

 - 83% of safety-net providers (and 85% of all providers) using telehealth consider it “very” or “somewhat” effective for providing care to their patients.

 Patients and providers want telehealth to continue.
-Almost two-thirds of patients with low incomes say they’d use it.
+Around three-quarters of patients with low incomes who had a telehealth visit say they’d continue to use it.

-- 71% of patients with low incomes (and 68% of all patients) said they would always like the option for phone or video visits.
+- 79% of patients with low incomes (and 71% of all patients) who had a telehealth visit said they would always like the option for phone or video visits.

-- 63% of patients with low incomes (and 56% of all patients) said that they would likely choose a phone or video visit over an in-person visit whenever possible.
+- 70% of patients with low incomes (and 57% of all patients) who had a telehealth visit said that they would likely choose a phone or video visit over an in-person visit whenever possible.

 - 88% of safety-net providers (and 89% of all providers) currently using telehealth would continue to do so if payments for telehealth and in-person visits are comparable.